Campbell-Muscle-Lab/howtos_GitHub/docs/pages/github_pages/building_locally/building_locally.md

 Now that we have all of the dependencies installed and the `Gemfile` made, we can finally build our website locally.
 To do so:

 1. Open a Git Bash window.
+To do this:
+    1. Click the Windows icon on the lower left of your screen to open the Start Menu.
+    2. Search for "Git Bash" and hit <kbd>Enter</kbd>.
 2. Navigate to the directory that contains your `_config.yml`, `index.md`, and `Gemfile` files.
+3. If this is your first GitHub Pages site that you are building locally, type the following in your Git Bash window:
+    ```
+    bundle install
+    ```
+    This installs all of the gems necessary to build your site locally (these were specified via the Gemfile).

+    If this is not your first GitHub Pages site that you are building locally, you can skip this step.
-3. Type the following in your Git Bash window:
+4. Type the following in your Git Bash window:
     ```
     bundle exec jekyll serve
     ```